COPD Symptoms and COPD Causes

 - Pulmonary rehabilitation or therapy

-We hope you find this information on chronic obstructive pulmonary disease COPD useful.
-We are not medical doctors at KandyMask but we do have a passion for lung protection.
+We hope you find this information on chronic obstructive pulmonary disease and COPD helpful.
+We are not medical doctors at KandyMask, but we are passionate about lung protection.

-If you feel you need real filtration protection please check out our 3 layer face mask with medical grade filtration.
-We hope we can provide you with a little additional respiratory protection to make life easier.
+If you need absolute filtration protection, please check out our 3-layer face mask with medical-grade filtration.
+We hope we can provide you with a bit of additional respiratory protection to make life easier.